kubernetes-study-guide/Kubernetes-Study-Guide/33_service_endpoints/README.md

 - loadbalancing a cluster of pods

 However what if you want your pods to access an external server which is accessible by an external IP address?
-You can feed in the external IP addreess into your pods via environment variables, but if the ip address then changes?
-Luckily you can address this problem using ClusterIP service objects again, but this time you omit specifying a selector section:
+You can feed in the external IP addreess into your pods via environment variables, but what if the IP address then changes?
+Luckily you can solve this problem using ClusterIP service objects again, but this time you omit specifying a selector section:

 ```yaml
 $ kubectl describe service my-external-service | grep -i endpoint
 ```

-At ths stage, this service has no idea where to forward any traffic to:
+At this stage, this service has no idea where to forward any traffic to:

 ```bash